Menu

 Unlocking Tyrone’s Precious Metals

-The objective is to systematically extract just these seams (sometimes called ‘ore-bearing rock’) while leaving as much of the ordinary country rock in place as possible.
+The objective is to systematically extract just these veins (sometimes called ‘ore-bearing rock’) while leaving as much of the ordinary ‘country’ rock in place as possible.
 This reduces the amount of mining and processing required, which minimises energy use.

-Narrow-vein mining is a precision-led, largely mechanised process that uses computer modelling to help identify which seams to mine first and where best to drill and place small explosive charges.
-Mining usually takes place from tunnels underneath the seams to allow gravity to provide a helping hand.
+Narrow-vein mining is a precision-led, largely mechanised process that uses drilling and sampling to build a computer model of the deposit to help identify which veins to mine first and where best to develop and blast using targeted explosive charges.
+Mining usually takes place from tunnels underneath the veins to allow gravity to provide a helping hand.
+The blasted ore-bearing rock or ‘muck’ is loaded into underground trucks using a LHD (load-haul-dump).

 The mined ore-bearing rock will then move onto the next stage, processing, which will further separate the metals from the rock.
-The majority of extracted rock will be returned underground to help backfill the spaces created by mining.
+The majority of extracted rock will remain underground to backfill the spaces created by mining.

 The hi-tech nature of modern mining has greatly increased the amount of machinery which can be controlled remotely from an underground safe area or from the surface, helping support a safe work environment.
 Wi-fi will track where people are working underground, further enhancing safety and ensuring energy is used more efficiently.

-With an initial £15m training programme, it is expected that the mining aspect of operations will support around 250 jobs, providing roles for, among others, miners, haul truck operators, mechanics, welders and electricians.
+With an initial £15m training programme, it is expected that the mining aspect of operations will involve approximately 250 of the project’s 350 direct employees, providing roles for, among others, miners, haul truck operators, mechanics, welders and electricians.

 Processing